wazuh/wazuh-documentation/source/user-manual/proof-of-concept-guide/index.rst

 Prerequisites
 -------------

 You need to have these components already installed to test any POC.
+For this, we recommend downloading our ready-to-use :ref:`OVA <virtual_machine>` or launching an EC2 Instance with our :ref:`AMI <amazon-machine-images>` for an easy all-in-one, unattended installation.

   * Elasticsearch, Kibana, and Wazuh Kibana plugin
   * Wazuh manager and Filebeat (for integration with Elasticsearch)